BoomerangProject/boomerang-wiki/architecture/subsidy_pools.md

-#Introduction#
+# Overview
 In the "Token Distribution" section of [the white paper](https://s3.amazonaws.com/boomerang-whitepapers/boomerang_whitepaper.pdf), we discuss our desire for long-term growth of and participation of new businesses in the Boomerang ecosystem.
 To accomplish this goal, we would reserve three billion Boom tokens in a growth pool, with which we intend to reward businesses for joining and participating in Boomerang.
 These rewards would come in the form of incentives; for example, "a business might earn more tokens from the Growth Pool based on the transaction volume over a certain period of time."

 As we've discussed the concept in more detail, we've found a few problems:
 1. Creating a program that rewards businesses for a high transaction volume opens us up to Sybil attacks.
-2. We didn't define the difference in how we'd use the tokens reserved the growth pool and the 700 million tokens we reserved for partnerships.
+2. We didn't define the difference between how we'd use the three billion tokens we reserved the growth pool and the 700 million tokens we reserved for the partnerships pool.
 3.

-As proposed, the growth pool opens Boomerang to Sybil attacks, so we're reconceptualizing it as a subsidization pool
+As a result, we're going to reconceptualize the expected uses for the growth and partnership pools by turning them into a single subsidization pool, which will subsizide rewards payments and transaction costs for businesses that partner with the Boomerang Foundation for a set period of time.
+Below is a discussion of how this pool will work and what it will mean for businesses that choose to use Boomerang.

 Businesses looking to use Boomerang will encounter four types of costs:
 1. **Integration**: Integrating the Boomerang SDK into the software system used by the business.